otienojoseph/alx-higher_level_programming/0x08-python-more_classes/README.md

 - 2-rectangle: Calculate area and perimeter of rectangle
 - 3-rectangle: print() and str() should print the rectangle with character '#'
 - 4-rectangle: repr() should return a string representation of the rectangle to be able to recreate a new instance by using eval()
+- 5-rectangle: Print the message Bye rectangle... (... being 3 dots not ellipsis) when an instance of Rectangle is deleted